Meal Prep for Beginners: The Guide to Finally Getting Started

 1

-The biggest mistake beginners make: trying to prep 10 different dishes on day one.
+The biggest beginner mistake: trying to prepare 10 different dishes on day one.
 Start with 3 simple recipes you already love.
-One protein dish, a starch-based side, and a roasted vegetable are more than enough to cover your lunches for the week.
+A protein dish, a starchy side, and a roasted vegetable are more than enough to cover your lunches for the week.

 2

-Chicken, ground beef, lentils, or tofu: pick a protein and prep 1 to 1.5 kg at once.
+Chicken, ground beef, lentils, or tofu: pick a protein and prepare 1 to 1.5 kg all at once.
 The oven is your best friend here.
-Season simply, pop them in, and you have the base for 4 to 5 meals with zero extra effort.
+Season simply, pop it in, and you have the base for 4 to 5 meals with no extra effort.

 3

 Vegetables cooked together quickly turn into a sad mush.
-Roast your broccoli and carrots on a tray, blanch your green beans separately.
-By keeping them separate, you preserve textures and can mix and match combinations every day.
+Roast your broccoli and carrots on a sheet pan, and blanch your green beans separately.
+By keeping them separate, you preserve textures and can vary the combinations every day.

 4